SerialLain3170/adeleine/video/README.md

 # Video colorization with a few references

-I'm very busy doing other things.
+I'm very busy now.
 So I don't have time to do refactoring.
 I hope I will push codes someday...Sorry.

 ## Summary